 After surgery – orthopaedic treatment, post-operative treatment, hip/knee/shoulder/elbow replacements, foot operations

 Fractures – treatment to increase the healing rate, increasing function.

 Chest conditions – rib fractures.

-We treat within the clinic itself in either an individual or communal room .
-We also provide a home visit service where we visit you at home, providing you live within a 5 mile radius of the clinic.
-There is a rehabilitation gym with a treadmill, cycle, cross-trainer, concept rower, rehabilitation balls and much more.
+We treat within the clinic itself in an individual room, you are very welcome to take a companion in with you .
+We have a well equipped rehabilitation gym with a treadmill, cycle, cross-trainer, concept rower, rehabilitation balls and much more.